Edinburgh Art Festival (2023)

 Lavender Menace Queer Books Archive

-Dr Cole Collins
+Cole Collins

-Sean Burns and Cole Collins, lecturer at Edinburgh College of Art, led a roundtable conversation on queer space that considered historical examples in Edinburgh, including nightclubs, housing and social spaces.
+Sean Burns and Cole Collins, a lecturer at Edinburgh College of Art, led a roundtable conversation on queer space that considered historical examples in Edinburgh, including nightclubs, housing, and social spaces.
 The discussion aimed to reflect on the relationship between architecture and community and took place in an informal setting with food.

 In Edinburgh, Dorothy Towers was supported by the PLACE Programme, a partnership between Edinburgh Festivals, Scottish Government, City of Edinburgh Council and Creative Scotland with additional support from Edinburgh World Heritage.
-Images: Sean Burns, ‘Dorothy Towers’, 2023, installation view (containing material from the artist’s archive and Lothian Health Service Archive alongside books from Lavender Menace Queer Books Archive); photographs: Stephen Lister
+Images: Sean Burns, ‘Dorothy Towers’, 2023, installation view (containing material from the artist’s archive and Lothian Health Service Archive alongside books from Lavender Menace Queer Books Archive); photographs: Stephen Lister and Charlotte Cullen